madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 It's equally important for team members to be able to communicate amongst themselves without barriers.

 Where a team member is shouldn't increase friction in communicating with the rest of the team.
 Our office is spread over three floors, and people are often spread out over the entirety of it and others are working remotely.
-Team communication needs to work for all of these scenarios.
-This is where tooling is very important for it to be a success.
+Team communication needs to work for all these scenarios.
+This is where tooling is important for it to be a success.

 Day-to-day the team need to be able to attend standup no matter where they are.
 Them being out of the office shouldn't be a barrier to participation.
 After all, a client is going to call into these, so the team needs to too.
 Test out the various tools to see what works best for your team and clients and use this wherever possible.